hazarjast/5g_rpi4_build/README.md

 # ToDo List
 * 'DMZ' the modem interface (https://serverfault.com/questions/441257/how-to-configure-totally-open-dmz-with-openwrt)
-* Cover steps to perform a firmware upgrade on the modem (QFlash)
 * Look at adding 'sms-tool' (and 'luci-app-sms-tool') for SMS functionality
 * Cover band/cell locking; maybe add helper/watcher scripts for this